andy139/US-Election-2016-Analysis/README.md

 # US-Election-Analysis-2016

 This project was created for our Machine Learning class.
-We used different supervised and unsupervised machine learning methods to determine the outcome of the 2016 Presidential Election.
+We used different supervised and unsupervised machine learning methods to determine the outcome and to analyze the 2016 Presidential Election.

 ## Contributors:
 - Andy Tran